rtokun/ci_cd_lecture_2/main.md

 #### 3. Create group of testers

-1. Go to Firebase console -> In the memu select `Release and Monitor` category -> `App Distribution`.
+1. Go to Firebase console -> In the left menu find `App Distribution`.
 2. Click on `Get started` -> `Testers and Groups` tab.
 3. Click `Add group`, give it a name `testers` and add at least one email which will get the app updates.